...

 Nick Hillary Biography (Oral Nicholas Hillary) – Age, Career, Case Facts

-Nick Hillary, also known as Oral “Nick” Hillary, is a Jamaican-born former soccer player and coach who later became known across the United States because of a highly public legal case in Potsdam, New York.
+Nick Hillary, also known as Oral “Nick” Hillary, is a Jamaican-born former soccer player and coach who later became known across the United States because of a highly publicized legal case in Potsdam, New York.

 Some people first heard his name through sports.
 Others heard it through headlines.
 Either way, his story has many layers: immigration, education, coaching, and years of public attention he never asked for.